jaaborot/datasciencecoursera/CodeBook.md

 The input data set was generated from the experiments conducted by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto of the [Smartlab - Non Linear Complex Systems Laboratory](http://www.smartlab.ws).
 The experiments were  carried out with a group of 30 participants with age in the range of 19 to 48 years old.
 Each participant were fitted with sa Samsung Galazy S II on the waist and performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, and laying).

 The input data set is composed of 10299 observations.
+Each observation is composed of measurement variables for tri-axial linear acceleration and 3-axial angular velocity captured at a constant rate of 50Hz.
+The input data set is partitioned into 70% training data and 30% test data.
 The input data set is composed of the following files:

 * README.txt
 * activity_labels.txt
 * features.txt